Economic Calendar Fetcher

 Retrieve upcoming economic events and data releases from the Financial Modeling Prep (FMP) Economic Calendar API.
 This skill fetches scheduled economic indicators including central bank monetary policy decisions, employment reports, inflation data (CPI/PPI), GDP releases, retail sales, manufacturing data, and other market-moving events that impact financial markets.

-The skill uses a Python script to query the FMP API and generates chronological markdown reports with impact assessment for each scheduled event.
+The skill uses a Python script to query the FMP API and returns raw JSON or text output.
+The assistant then filters events, assesses market impact, and generates a chronological Markdown report for each scheduled event.
+No files are generated automatically.

 Key Capabilities: